Moving Past the Troubles: The Future of Northern Ireland Peace

 The relative political stability in Belfast began to unravel in 2017, when an energy scandal precipitated the resignation of Sinn Fein’s Martin McGuinness as deputy first minister.
 This caused the executive’s collapse and led to fresh elections for the assembly in March 2017.
-The DUP remained the largest single party, but its advantage over Sinn Fein fell to just one seat, a result indicative of Northern Ireland’s demographic shifts: as of the last census [PDF], in 2011, the minority Catholic community had increased to 45 percent of the population, while Protestants were no longer a majority, at 48 percent.
+The DUP remained the largest single party, but its advantage over Sinn Fein fell to just one seat, a result indicative of Northern Ireland’s demographic shifts: the 2021 census showed that those of Catholic heritage outnumbered those of Protestant upbringing for the first time, at 46 percent to 44 percent of the population, respectively.
 The impasse also highlighted deep divisions over Brexit, which the unionist DUP favored and Sinn Fein (along with other major parties) opposed.

 Other long-standing issues continue to cause friction.
 Parades and marches—held mainly but not exclusively by Protestant groups—often have heavily sectarian undertones.
 The same is true of flags and emblems, displayed by all sides on lampposts and buildings.
 Moreover, Northern Ireland’s leaders have never developed a comprehensive approach to the legacy of past violence, as some other postconflict societies have.
 Efforts to prosecute those responsible for killings and to pursue other initiatives have been uneven, which analysts say has hindered reconciliation.

 A majority of Northern Ireland’s people—almost 56 percent—voted for the UK to remain in the EU.
 The DUP was alone among Northern Ireland’s main parties in supporting Brexit.
-A significant amount of direct funding was at stake: since 1995, the EU provided Northern Ireland with more than one billion euros per year for peacebuilding and reconciliation programs.
-Despite Brexit, the current funding program is set to last through the end of 2021, with a budget of 270 million euros.
+A significant amount of direct funding was at stake: since 1995, the EU has provided Northern Ireland with more than 1.5 billion euros for peacebuilding and reconciliation programs.
+Despite Brexit, the EU and the UK have agreed to extend the joint funding program through 2027.

 The most contentious issue has been Northern Ireland’s border with the Republic of Ireland.
 The border, which was heavily militarized during the conflict, has since become essentially invisible, with people and goods crossing freely.
 This was possible in large part because both Ireland and the UK were part of the EU’s single market, the common set of regulations that allows for the free movement of goods, services, people, and money within the bloc.

-Under the arrangement, Northern Ireland is, like the rest of the UK, no longer part of the EU customs union, the basis for common tariffs on all goods entering the bloc.
-The necessary customs checks are to take place not on the border with the Republic of Ireland but rather between Northern Ireland and Great Britain; this, in effect, creates a new border in the Irish Sea.
-Meanwhile, Northern Ireland—but not the rest of the UK—will continue to follow many of the EU single market regulations, allowing the land border with Ireland to remain open.
+Like the rest of the UK, Northern Ireland is no longer part of the EU customs union, the basis for common tariffs on all goods entering the bloc.
+That means customs checks are necessary.
+However, to avoid a hard border with the Republic of Ireland, those checks instead take place between Northern Ireland and Great Britain; this, in effect, creates a new border in the Irish Sea.
+Meanwhile, Northern Ireland—but not the rest of the UK—continues to follow many of the EU’s single-market regulations, allowing the land border with Ireland to remain open.
 Additionally, the protocol is aided by a separate Ireland-UK agreement that allows free movement of people between the two countries.